 In the case of luxury brands, while the overarching message of status and prestige remains constant, the individual messages behind individual brand inclinations become granular.
 For example, you’re wearing Christian Dior, while she’s wearing Calvin Klein – there are two very different statements of identity at play here, with the aim of displaying a belonging to two very different groups.

-Accordingly, if being seen to buy a brand contributes toward building one’s identity, the impact of being seen to like a brand on a social platform is exponential.
-Its aftershock is multiplied as the action is reverberated across friends, friends of friends and so on.
+Accordingly, if being seen to buy a brand contributes toward building one’s identity, the impact of being seen to like, wear, own a brand on a social platform is exponential.
+And as that image can traverse through millions of hands, its aftershock is multiplied as the action is reverberated across friends, friends of friends and so on.
+So we know that the importance of a brand, and it’s meaning/values/identity is super important, creating that meaning and implementing in just our submark is the goal for any CMO.
+Think about how Mastercard just removed MASTERCARD from it’s logo, as it derived from a study that people could identify the brand from the gold and red two circles.
 From a marketer standpoint, there is no doubt that social media is having a huge impact on brand consumption.
 But taking our marketer hats off for a minute, how are brands and social media shaping us as individuals in our journey to define the self?

 Today, we enjoy an unparalleled freedom.
 Adorning in order to define ourselves is really quite a modern phenomenon.
 This idea of choice of costume to reflect the self began with the development of aniline dye for industrial use, at the start of the Industrial Revolution.
 Prior to this, individuals had little choice over what colors to wear, as the decision was made for them according to their social rank.
 Strict sumptuary laws, developed in the Middle Ages, forbade a person of lower class to wear colors reserved for the upper echelons of society.
 Reds and purples, for example, were among the most expensive natural dyes to acquire, and so remained the exclusive property of the nobility.
 By contrast, if one were born a peasant, it was nothing but unappealing shades of brown for you.
 Quite simply, the assumption was, in this time of little or no social mobility, any such attempt to dress outside one’s rank must have been motivated by trickery or deceit.